STAY IN THE HIMALAYAN MOUNTAINS FOR HEALTH, PEACE, AND YOGA

-(1) Firstly, the reasons are discussed why the theoretical and practical discourse on the other and alterity is so topical in contemporary social and cultural sciences.
+(1) Why the theoretical and practical discourse on the other and alterity is so topical in contemporary social and cultural sciences.

 (2) A difference theory approach as systems theory of Niklas Luhmann explodes the conceptual framework of traditional approaches attempting to open up a perspective for Alterity.

-(3) The search is for a specific sociological concept that offers an alternative to an essentialist understanding of identity as well as to the contradictory celebration of the Other.
-Whereas the latter is currently wide spread in intellectual debates but ultimately means a sanguine or pessimistic reification of group differences, the former view has become increasingly obsolete: in an era of globalization where the possibilities of experiencing alterity and therefore questioning identity has increased immeasurably.
+(3) In an era of globalization the possibilities of experiencing alterity and therefore questioning identity has increased immeasurably.
 The question is why the theoretical discourse on the other and alterity as well as the practical discourse.

 In "Alterity — A Category of Practice and Analysis," "It is also increasingly being used in media to express something other than "sameness", or something outside of tradition or convention." - Bachmann-Medick, Doris.